 Apple Pay is now available as a deposit method with some of the UK’s top online bookmakers.
-The eWallet feature is available to apple users who own mobile devices with fingerprint touch ID and Mac computer users, it is both highly secure and hugely convenient, since it is built into Apple devices so there is nothing extra to download.
+The eWallet feature is available to Apple users who own all types of devices, and it is both highly secure and hugely convenient, since it is built into Apple devices so there is nothing extra to download.

-For more about how Apple Pay works and things to consider when betting with it continue reading.
+For more about how Apple Pay works and things to consider when using it to fund your betting account, continue reading.